erhsparks/app_academy_prepwork/course-rules.md

 Students will be allowed to set their own hours for solo work during the prep course; however, it is ESSENTIAL that you are on time for your pairing assignments.
-Lateness and tardiness show a lack of basic respect for your partner and your instructors, and violations will be taken very seriously.
-If for any reason you will not be able to make it to a pairing session on time, you must notify us by email at contact@appacademy.io.
+If for any reason you will not be able to make it to a pairing session, email us at contact@appacademy.io with as much advance notice as possible (24 hours MINIMUM).
+Any unexcused absence or tardiness for a pairing session will be penalized with a "strike", which you will carry with you into the main course.
+Students who accumulate ten strikes are dismissed from the course.

 ## Learning Environment

 Maintaining a focused learning environment is important for everyone.
 Students are required to be focused and working at all times during course hours.

-## Et Cetera

-This is not a comprehensive list of rules.
-You may receive additional instructions from staff regarding staying on task, or showing respect to peers and staff.
-It is important to follow these additional instructions.
-If you are instructed to do something, you will be expected to follow through.

 ## Zero Tolerance for Harassment